‘Get yourself home’: Thousands of Americans stranded abroad as money, patience run out

 “I feel as if we’re doing more for our citizens than our actual government,” she said.

-Late Friday night, Tolentino sent a What’sApp message to a Post reporter saying that she and her 57-year-old mother had decided to risk crossing into Mexico.
+Late Friday night, Tolentino sent a WhatsApp message to a Post reporter saying she and her 57-year-old mother had decided to risk crossing into Mexico.

 “We’ve been advised to travel at night as there is less chance of officials wanting bribes to allow us to leave,” she wrote.
 “We packed in less than 30 minutes.
 We are praying for a safe journey.”

-Holed up inside the hotel Santa Maria in downtown Cusco, the ten Americans wondered what hard decisions they would soon have to make.
+Holed up inside the hotel Santa Maria in downtown Cusco, the 10 Americans wondered what hard decisions they would soon have to make.
 Each day left them feeling more abandoned, as hotel staff evaporated and guests from other countries evacuated.

 Milo Andrus, 41, and his wife Hayley, 39, were ranchers from northeast Arizona whose first international vacation together had quickly gone haywire.